nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image.md

 - A default embedded database, H2 (only valid for testing purposes).
 - An embedded Elasticsearch (only valid for testing purposes too).
 - Some basic Open Source converters, e.g.: ImageMagick, LibreOffice.
-- Chronicle Queue to run the Nuxeo Stream library and services.
 - A `nuxeo` user with the `900` fixed UID.
 - The directories required to have the Nuxeo configuration, data and logs outside of the server directory, with appropriate permissions.
 - An entrypoint script to configure the server.